Program Director; Advocate, Intervene, Mentor (AIM) Program

 Project Director, Red Hook Community Justice Center

 Julian Adler is the director of the Red Hook Community Justice Center, the nation’s first multi-jurisdictional community court.
-He joined the Justice Center in 2008, serving as the clinical director and then as the deputy director.
-Mr. Adler co-chairs the Center for Court Innovation's evidence-based practices initiative and is actively involved in a broad range of agency-wide clinical projects.
-He also assisted with planning and start-up operations for Newark Community Solutions, the first community court in New Jersey.
-Mr. Adler is a Licensed Clinical Social Worker and an admitted attorney in the State of New York.
-He is a graduate of Wesleyan University, Fordham University Graduate School of Social Service, and Fordham Law School.
+He also oversees Brooklyn Justice Initiatives, the Center for Court Innovation's newest demonstration project, which seeks to forge a range of alternative responses to misdemeanor offending in Kings County Criminal Court.
+Mr. Adler is a Co-Principal Investigator on the Misdemeanor Evidence-Based Assessment project, a federally-funded, multi-site study of criminogenic risks and needs across misdemeanor populations, and he is actively involved in a broad range of agency-wide clinical projects.
+Mr. Adler previously assisted with planning and start-up operations for Newark Community Solutions, the first community court in New Jersey.
+He is a Licensed Clinical Social Worker (LCSW) and an admitted attorney in the State of New York, and a graduate of Wesleyan University, Fordham University Graduate School of Social Service, and Fordham Law School.

 Director, Domestic Violence & Family Court Programs